zslrmhb/ROS_Tutorial/ROS_Tutorial/Lesson_2_Intro_to_ROS_and_Filesystem.md

 # Lesson 2 - Intro to ROS & Filesystem

 ## Helpful Resources
->**Before starting this lesson, let me list out some resources that you will find helpful!**
+>**Before starting your exploration in ROS, let me list out some resources that you will find really helpful!**
 >>**It is extremely recommended to check out some of this resources if you want more in-depth knowledge!**

 - RoboMaster ROS Package